 - Peaks and troughs lying within a horizontal band

-Figure 2 below shows an example of a horizontal box channel.
-The black line shows the 200-period moving average.
+Figure 2 below shows an example of a rectangular range.

 The bottom indicator in Figure 2 is the MACD indicator.
 The MACD histogram line (shown in black) crossing downwards through the signal line (orange) indicates a sell signal.
 An upward crossing through the signal line indicates a buy.
 The height of the MACD line indicates the level to which the price is overbought or oversold.

-Diagonal ranges can extend over very long periods, sometimes years.
+Channels can extend over very long periods, sometimes years.
 These are of course trends but in reality, most of the short duration trading opportunities will happen within the ranges that develop within the trend.
-Diagonal ranges also crop up frequently on hourly and minute charts where the range slope can run with or against the main trend over longer timeframes.
+For this reason channels can be traded with a trend following strategy or a breakout strategy.

-The main thing to note with the diagonal range (and pennants) is that breakouts nearly always happen in the opposite direction to the range itself.
+With channel ranges especially the shorter duration ones, breakouts tend to happen in the opposite direction.
 In an upward sloping range, the most likely break is to the downside.
 In a downward sloping range, the most likely break is on the upside.
-This is not a cast iron guarantee by any means, but it is a useful rule of thumb.
+This is not a cast iron guarantee by any means, but it is a useful rule of thumb in technical analysis.

-Figure 3 below illustrates this.
-When the downside break happens, the price moves 150 pips within a short space of time, giving back nearly all of the gains that the upward trend made.
+Figure 6 below illustrates this.
+A downside break happens, in a bearish rising wedge.
+This gives back nearly all of the gains that the upward trend made.

-Breakouts in the direction of the range do happen but often the price will return to the original trend.
-This kind of temporary break usually happens on important news releases.
-They are a result of trigger trades which happen when news traders and automated programs enter on the first response to a data release.
-Often though, the market has already absorbed the news prior to the release so the move “fades” as the consensus view of the market reestablishes itself.
+False breaks can happen from a variety of triggers inlcuding news releases.
+These are sometimes a result of program trades when automated systems enter on the first response to a data release.
+Often though, the market has already absorbed the news prior to the release so the move “fades” as the consensus view of the market re-establishes itself.
 The price then reverts to its original track.

-Figure 5 shows an example of a breakout of a diagonal range in the direction of the range itself.
+Figure 5 shows an example of a breakout of a channel in the direction of the range itself.
 This happened during an announcement by the US Federal Reserve.
 The price does fall back within the range shortly after making a break of some 300 pips upwards.

-For the reasons above, depending on the range slope and the currency pair, you may prefer to trade one direction or another, rather than trading both ways.
+For the reasons above, depending on the range slope and the currency pair, some traders prefer to trade one direction or another, rather than trading both ways.

-With most ranges, the structure is not entirely obvious on first sight.
-In such formations, the price movements take place around an invisible central pivot axis with support and resistance areas forming around it.
-Tools such as pivot grids, Bollinger bands and moving averages are useful in marking out these ranges and identifying where the support and resistance areas are.
+With most ranges, the pattern is not obvious on first sight.
+In such formations, the price movements take place around an central pivot line with support and resistance areas forming around it.
+Tools such as trend line analyzers and moving averages are useful in marking out these ranges and identifying where the support and resistance areas are.

 Some traders prefer to trade these kinds of ranges towards the central pivot axis rather than at the extremes.
 In this way, they aim to trade out extremes of price on the assumption that it will revert to a mean (the central pivot axis).
 For more on this technique see this article on pivot trading.